-Companies spend millions of dollars each year on employee programs to help combat these staggering statistics, yet organizations like Glassdoor continue to see satisfaction ratings decline in categories - like Work-Life Balance and Benefits and Compensation - from which employee stressors stem.
+Companies spend millions of dollars each year on employee programs to help combat these staggering statistics, yet organizations like Glassdoor continue to see satisfaction ratings decline in categories - like Work-Life Balance and Benefits and Compensation - from which contracting employee stressors stem.
 The truth is American workers are unhappy and need a little support to break the cycle of stress.

 That's where mindfulness comes in.

 Mindful practices aims to engage and focus the mind by taking the time to acknowledge present feelings, thoughts, and actions - or in other words, a few minutes of daily meditation.
 Mindfulness has been proven to boost creative thinking, teamwork, and productivity - but it also helps to alleviate work-related stress.
 Companies like Adobe, Facebook, Google, and Hubspot have all started in-house meditation groups to assist in re-energizing and refocusing employees during work hours.
 However, if your employer hasn't hopped on the Meditation/Mindfulness bandwagon, there are simple techniques you can embed in your daily routine which not only stop the adverse physiological and metal effects of stress, but also reverse them.

 Embark on your mindful journey today.
 Follow this guide to office mindfulness and begin building a more conscious and stress-free work environment!

 1. Set an Intention

 At the beginning of your workday, hold off checking email for a moment and set an intention for the next eight hours.
 Whether you are striving for focus, clarity of thought, or even patience, internalize the sentiment you hope to maintain and take a few deep breaths.
 This will allow you to start your day off on the right foot and give you something to come back to when your thoughts is inevitably derailed.

 2. Strive for Comfort